Whimsy Stick

 The Origin Story

-From dog walker to trainer to builder.
+From dog walker to professional trainer to flirt pole builder.

 I started as a dog walker.
 No certifications, no formal method.
 Just hours spent watching dogs in real environments.
 I noticed something early: the dogs who seemed calmest after a session weren’t the ones who had walked the farthest.
 They were the ones who had done something that felt purposeful.
 That distinction stuck with me.

 The next chapter was guiding outdoor adventures.
 I brought dogs into high-stimulus environments and watched them change the moment the terrain demanded real engagement.
 A dog who was frantic on a sidewalk would lock in the moment she hit a trail with real smells, real movement, real challenge.
 She wasn’t tired afterward.
 She was fulfilled.
-The AKC’s research on prey drive confirmed what I was seeing firsthand: dogs don’t stop having drive because you walk them.
+The AKC’s research on prey drive in dogs confirmed what I was seeing firsthand: dogs don’t stop having drive because you walk them.
 They stop misbehaving when that drive gets a real outlet.

 I built Instinctual Balance Dog Training and worked through real behavioral cases across hundreds of dogs.
 The presenting problems were always different.
 The root cause was almost always the same: the dog’s instinctual needs had never been met.
 Reactive dogs, destructive dogs, dogs that couldn’t settle.
 Different symptoms, same underlying gap.
 Understanding that changed how I trained and eventually changed what I built.